 We employ a multi-faceted marketing strategy to increase brand awareness and drive traffic to both our stores and website.
-Our marketing strategy complements a basic tenet of our business strategy, which is to provide our customers with a satisfying and uplifting experience.
+Our marketing strategy complements a basic tenet of our business strategy, which is to provide our customers with an engaging and uplifting experience.
 We communicate this vision to our customers and prospective customers through a multi-media, multi-touchpoint approach.
 Our primary media expenditure is in direct mail catalogs and free-standing newspaper inserts.
 These vehicles allow the customer to see the breadth of our selection of prestige, mass and salon beauty products.
+We additionally engage our customers through an active growing social media dialog, targeted digital communications and broadcast compaigns.

-In order to reach new customers and to establish Ulta as a national brand, we advertise in national beauty and lifestyle magazines such as InStyle, Allure, Lucky, Elle and Vanity Fair.
+In order to reach new customers and to establish Ulta as a national brand, we advertise in national beauty and lifestyle magazines such as Allure, Glamour, Lucky, and Self.
 These advertising channels have historically been successful in raising our brand awareness on a national level and driving additional sales from both existing and new customers.
 In conjunction with our national brand advertising, we have initiated a public relations strategy that focuses on reaching top tier magazine editors to ensure consistent messaging in beauty magazines as well as direct-to-customer efforts through multi-media channels.

-Our e-commerce marketing strategy complements our print media strategy.
+Our digital marketing strategy complements our print media strategy.
 Ulta.com serves not only as an e-commerce site, but additionally as an extension of Ulta's marketing and prospecting strategies (beyond catalogs, newspaper inserts and national advertising) by exposing potential new customers to the Ulta brand and product offerings and providing a 24 hour forum for loyalists to engage with the brand.
 This dual role for Ulta.com exists through online marketing strategies including search marketing, affiliate marketing, social networking, banner advertising, and other online marketing channels.
 Ulta.com's email marketing programs are also effective in communicating with and driving sales from online and retail store customers.